A new PlayMA survey found that 51% of Massachusetts sports fans are already betting ahead of Friday’s launch of legal online sports betting.

 These bettors may be betting at the retail sportsbooks that have been live since Jan.
 31. They may also be betting offshore, out of state, or with a bookie or friends.
 They may also consider daily fantasy sports as betting.

 No matter how they’re betting, these customers are already targets for sportsbook advertisements.
-PlayMA’s survey found that 81% of sports fans knew Massachusetts online sports betting was going live on Friday.
+PlayMA’s survey found that 81% of sports fans knew Massachusetts online sports betting apps were going live on Friday.
 The online sportsbooks planning to launch Friday have already been advertising to and pre-registering fans with MA sportsbook sign-up bonuses.

 Of the 49% of sports fans who are not currently betting: